Rayc940/ece5160-fast-robot/lab9/lab.md

 theta = yaw_sign * np.deg2rad(yaw_rel)
 ```

 Next, the distance is converted into local Cartesian coordinates.
-The sensor is not at the robot center, so an offset is added:
+The sensor is not at the robot center, so an offset of 7cm is added:

 ```cpp
 px_mm = sensor_x_mm + dist